carlignn/carlgaspar-nostyleplease/README.md

 	npm install
 ```
 * To run the code: `npm run dev` (this only runs inside the VM)
 * To run the code: `npx tinacms dev --host 0.0.0.0 -c "hugo server --bind 0.0.0.0 --baseURL http://10.10.30.2 -D"` (this tells Hugo to be accessible via LAN.
-The problem is TinaCMS is still only accessible in localhost)
+The problem is TinaCMS is still only accessible in localhost, remove --host 0.0.0.0 if it's not running)

 ## Commiting